akash5852/food-random-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Ever have those days where you just can't decide on what to eat?
 This app is made for you.
 Being a university student who had to cook and decide on what to eat everyday, I needed to come up with a way that would solve that exact problem.
 I decided to create a full-stack app that generates meal ideas based on meal type.
-I also wanted it to be customizable, so I added the option to add and delete meals.
+I also wanted it to be customizable, so I added the option to add and delete meals with user authentication.

 ### Built With